Balibó, Timor-Leste (2017)

 With the ongoing turmoil, Timor-Leste has struggled to meet the needs of its people.
 Widespread poverty, and considerable health, environmental and educational deficits are causing extensive difficulties for the people of this small country.

 A small delegation of City of Hobart officers and Aldermen visited Timor-Leste in January 2018 alongside Dr Nitin Verma – the Honorary Consul to the Democratic Republic of Timor-Leste in Tasmania.
-The delegation met with numerous government officials and aid agencies in Dili and travelled to Balibó where they met with a number of community members, the Village Chief and the Sub-District Administrator.
-Detailed discussions were had at this time about potential difficulties in the village.
+The delegation met with numerous government officials and aid agencies in Dili and travelled to Balibó where they met with a number of community members, including the Village Chief and the Sub-District Administrator.
+Detailed discussions were held at this time about difficulties and future challenges for the village.